ruikun-luo/Edgear/README.md

 ### 1. The detailed time of different compositions of figure 2.
 ![details](img/details.png)

-As the conventional image needs to download the entire image, the downloading time is long (24.07s for Nginx when RTT is 10 ms).
-As on-demand images download a file when it is required, the file amount that need to be downloaded is reduced.
-Therefore the time of downloading data is shorter (12.78s for Nginx when RTT is 10 ms).
+As the conventional container needs to download the entire image, the downloading time is long (24.07s for Nginx when RTT is 10 ms).
+As the on-demand container downloads a file when it is required, the file amount that need to be downloaded is reduced.
+Therefore, the time of downloading data is shorter (12.78s for Nginx when RTT is 10 ms).
 However, as the RTT increases the downloading time of on-demand images increase obviously, because of the continuous and long request from the network (25.84s for Nginx when RTT is 300 ms).
 Furthermore, on-demand images show longer running time due to the network redirection and IO redirection through FUSE.

 ### 2. Results with different random graph model.
 ![random-model](img/random-model.png)